Quirinus of Sescia: Veneration

 Local Christians of Savaria recovered his body and buried it near the gate known as the "Scarabateus" (likely at Sopron).

 Upon the incursion of the barbarians into Pannonia at the end of the fourth century and at the beginning of the fifth, his relics were taken to Rome and deposited in a mausoleum or vaulted chamber named Platonia, behind the apse of the Basilica of San Sebastiano fuori le mura on the Appian Way.

 The "Platonia" was a construction at the rear of the basilica; it was long believed to have been the temporary tomb for Peter and Paul, but was a tomb for Quirinus.

 His cult became popular, as attested by the Itineraries of the 7th century.
 Some sources state that his relics were translated to various locations, including Correggio, Emilia-Romagna, Milan, Aquileia, and the Basilica of Santa Maria in Trastevere in Rome.
 His relics may have also been carried to Tivoli.
 There is a cult of Saint Quirinus of Tivoli, who may or may not be the same saint.
 The relics in Tivoli were reportedly moved to Apennine Peninsula during the invasion of the Huns.

 Quirinus became considered one of the national protectors of the Republic of San Marino after a dense fog attributed to him by the Sammarinese on his feast day of June 4, 1543, thwarted an attempted conquest of the country by Fabiano di Monte San Savino, nephew of the later Pope Julius III.
 The Franciscan Capuchin Church of San Quirino was subsequently built in the capital of San Marino around 1550.

+Quirinus (Kvirin) is the patron saint of the present-day Diocese of Sisak.

 A church is dedicated to him at Jesenovik, Croatia.
 His feast is observed on 4 June.